-As current affairs are the backbone of UPSC, it is required to prepare wisely.
+As current affairs are the backbone of UPSC, it is essential to prepare wisely.
 Many aspirants ponder on how to read The Hindu for UPSC current affairs and that too in minimum time.
-Whether the aspirants are at the beginners level or at an intermediate level, the importance of reading newspapers (for preparing for UPSC) is not hidden from them.
+Whether the aspirants are at the beginner level or at an intermediate level, the importance of reading newspapers is known and understood by them, as UPSC is a tough exam.

-Due to its high standards “The Hindu” newspaper is the most recommended newspaper and is also suggested by toppers.
-One can go either for a print version or a digital version for the full-fledged preparation of UPSC with regards to current affairs.
-If you want to know how to read The Hindu for UPSC to cover current affairs effectively in minimum time to ace your UPSC CSE Preparation, read this article further.
+Due to its high level of complexity and competency, “The Hindu” newspaper is the most recommended newspaper and is also a suggested tip by UPSC toppers.
+One can go either for a print version or a digital version for the full-fledged preparation of the UPSC IAS Exam with regard to current affairs.

 Though there are many newspapers available, it is important to go through “The Hindu” newspaper for current affairs due to the following factors listed below: